Effect of Quantum Information Scrambling on Bound Entangled States: Introduction

 \section{Introduction}

-Quantum Information (QI) scrambling addresses the quantum manifestation of the chaotic nature of classical information dynamics of a system.
-When a system interacts with another system, local information, which is preserved in the initial system, diffuses over the total system chaotically.
-It is very challenging to rake up the entire information perfectly.
-If the information is quantum in nature, then it is impossible to rack up the whole quantum information using local measurement.
-The loss of quantum information due to local measurement, strictly speaking, the amount of quantum information that is not able to be recovered using local measurement is defined as QI scrambling.
+Quantum Information (QI) scrambling addresses the quantum manifestation of the chaotic nature of classical information dynamics of systems.
+When a system interacts with another system, local information preserved in the initial system diffuses over the total system chaotically.
+It is very challenging to accumulate the information perfectly.
+If the information is quantum, it is impossible to pile up the quantum information using local measurements.
+The loss of quantum information due to local measurement, strictly speaking the amount of quantum information incapable of recovering using local measurement, is defined as QI scrambling.
 Explaining the black hole information paradox by showing that black holes rapidly process the quantum information and exhibit the fastest QI scrambling, Hayden \textit{et al.}\cite{hn} attracts the scientific community towards QI scrambling.
-After this, several researches are conducted applying QI scrambling in different domains like condensed matter physics, high energy physics, information theory, quantum thermodynamics, and so on \cite{qs1,qs2,qs3,qs4}.
-To quantify this chaotically scrambled information in physically interacting systems, several different approaches have already been proposed like Loschmidt Echo, entropy production, Out-of-Time-Ordered Correlator (OTOC) \cite{le, ep,otoc1,otoc2} etc. From these different varieties of quantifiers, OTOC has gotten the most attraction in recent years.
+After this, several researches are conducted applying QI scrambling in miscellaneous domains like condensed matter physics, high energy physics, information theory, quantum thermodynamics, and so on \cite{qs1,qs2,qs3,qs4,kk1}.
+Several diverse approaches have already been proposed to quantify this chaotically scrambled information in physically interacting systems like Loschmidt Echo, entropy production, out-of-time-ordered correlator (OTOC) \cite{le, ep,otoc1,otoc2} etc. Among these different varieties of quantifiers, OTOC has acquired the most attraction in recent years.